On this page:

 No. The requirements must be met each and every (fiscal) year by the identified deadline.

-Where can I find the stress video and quiz?
+Where can I find the Primary Care Provider (PCP) Resources Video and quiz?

-The stress video and quiz is located under the "Mindfulness" tab located in your WellStarME scorecard.
+The Primary Care Provider (PCP) Resources Video and quiz is located under the "PCP Resources Video" tab located within the WellStarME Health Credit section.

 How do I know if I have the credit now?